Wonders of Togo

 My personal journey while living in Togo, West Africa.

 Togo is obviously one of the smallest countries in Africa!
-Because of its unfamiliarity Togo is an ideal destination for the adventurous traveler.
-The coastline is peppered with variety of attractions.
+Because of its unfamiliarity, Togo is an ideal destination for adventurous travelers.
+The coastline is peppered with a variety of attractions.
 Togo’s museums are another must for citizens and visitors alike, with some of the best collections of art and artifacts on the continent.